 Listeria is a serious infection that can be dangerous to the foetus during pregnancy.
 Although it is a rare disease, the primary threat to the pregnant mother is its devastating effect on the baby which includes developmental problems, miscarriage or foetal death.
 Listeria can be prevented by good personal hygiene, and its onset can be curbed by early diagnosis and intervention.

 Listeriosis is an infection caused by the Listeria monocytogenes bacteria which is found in soil, water, dust, animal faeces, processed foods and raw meat.
-It is a rare infection which most commonly occurs by eating food that is contaminated by the bacteria.
+It is a rare infection that most commonly occurs by eating food that is contaminated by bacteria.
 For the majority, listeriosis is a mild illness that can be cured with antibiotics and passes without any severe complications.
-However, in newborns, elderly and people with weak immune systems, Listeria can cause meningitis, blood infection and other complications that can be potentially life-threatening.
+However, in newborns, the elderly and people with weak immune systems, Listeria can cause meningitis, blood infection and other complications that can be potentially life-threatening.
 Listeria infection in pregnancy can cause complications to the foetus which can be devastating and even lead to severe disease that can be fatal.

-What Are the Odds of Getting Listeria while Pregnant
+What Are the Odds of Getting Listeria While Pregnant?

 Although listeriosis is a rare infection, it is 20 times more common in pregnant women when compared to the general population.
 Of the total cases of infection in the population, an estimated 27% of the cases are pregnant women.
 Pregnancy increases the risk of listeriosis due to the changes in the mother’s immune system.
 When it is focusing more on defending the foetus, the mother becomes susceptible to infections.